Stockholm Archipelago Sweden Travel Guide

 Formal food markets limited on islands.
 Larger islands may have small local shops.

-Predominantly Swedish cuisine in the island chain.
+Predominantly Swedish cuisine inside the island chain.
 More international options in Stockholm city.

-Some islands host small farms or smokehouses ("fiskrökeri") with direct sales.
+Some islands host small farms or smokehouses ("fiskrökeri") having direct sales.

 Use apps like HappyCow to find vegetarian/plant-based restaurants in Stockholm.

-For the archipelago, communicate clearly with restaurant staff.
+For the group of islands, convey information clearly to restaurant staff.

 Carry a translation card if you have complex dietary needs.
 This helps with clear communication.